 Being from the Roller family the Dollarbird is quite colouful and fairly easy to photograph as it likes to sit in exposed positions, waiting to spot and pounce on prey on the ground.

 Rainbow Bee-eaters (merops ornatus) are the only representative of the Bee-eater family in Australia.
 Somewhat similar in appearance to our European Bee-eater (merops apiaster) but paler in colour and with two tail feather extensions, longer in the male than the female.

 Rainbow Bee-eaters migrate North during the winter after breeding in Southern Australia.
 They reach as far as New Guinea and some Southern Islands of Indonesia.

 Here's another member of the Cuckoo family, the Pallid Cuckoo.
-This is another brood parasite which is not specific in which species it will lay its egg.
+This is another brood parasite which is not specific in which species' nest it will lay its egg.
 It may choose members of the Honeyeaters, or Robins or the Willy Wagtail.

 One interesting fact about the Pallid Cuckoo is its feet which are zygodactyl.
 That is two toes point forward and two backwards, quite unusual.

 The Pallid Cuckoo shares a characteristic with several other Cuckoo species such as the Fan-tailed Cuckoo (below) in that they have yellow eye rings.